 2. Line your pans.
 Even if you oil and flour your cake pans, you can ensure a no-stick surface by cutting parchment paper to fit the bottom of your pan.
 Simply set the pan bottom side down onto a sheet of parchment paper and trace the outline on the paper with a pencil.
 Cut out the outline and place it in your prepared pan.
 You can oil and flour the parchment paper if you wish before pouring in the batter.
 After baking, let the cake cool for about 10 minutes before inverting it onto a cooling rack.
 Gently peel away the parchment paper and let the cake continue cooling before frosting.

 3. A little off the top.
 If your layers are higher in the center than you would like, slice off the top with a serrated knife to make a flat top.

-6. If your layers are crumbly, put a thin layer of frosting on the cake and freeze it until set.
-Then you’ll have a smooth and even layer to frost over.
+6. Frost and freeze.
+If your layers are crumbly, put a thin layer of frosting on the cake and freeze it until set.
+That gives you a smooth and even surface for the final layer of frosting.

-10. For a quick seasonal touch, dip cranberries in water or egg white then roll in granulated sugar.
+9. Winter berries.
+For a quick seasonal touch, dip cranberries in water or egg white then roll in granulated sugar.
 Allow them to dry for a few hours at room temperature, then arrange on top of the cake.
 Try this recipe for frosted cranberries.